meolar/supertux-wiki/Ideas.md

 > "For now we can make this effect by creating a tilemap that have an offset and that the size is over the most large screen size divided by 32." - Ypetremann 13:00, 23 January 2011 (UTC)

-#### Running

-Tux should have a better running animation, his legs should move faster, and perhaps he should flap his wings.
-Perhaps if he reaches full run he could fly like everyone has been wanting.

 ---

 ## Powerups

-- Better iceflower.
-No offense, but the iceflower is pretty useless.
-I think they should be like the ones in NSM Wii where the enemy is frozen into an iceblock.
-This iceblock can be carried and slides when thrown, taking out enemies and shattering on impact with a wall.
-In addition the enemies can be butt-jumped to shatter them.
-- pongo stick (jumping)
+- Pongo stick (for jumping)
-- no slip boots
+- No-slip boots
-- snow ball instead of fireball
+- Snow ball instead of fireball
-- skiis -(invincible)
-- a powerup that would let him duck, then press jump and he starts somersaulting and spins in a (snow)ball, destroying enemies just like Sonic the Hedgehog.
-  - I would love to see Super Tux become a Mario/Sonic fusion.
-  - Unfortunately, Sonic is a hedgehog, which has a spiked back.
-Tux is a penguin, which doesn't
-  - yes, but what if with iceflower he can do it to kill bombs and forest badguys, and with fireflower he can do it to ice guys?
-- fast swimming powerup
+- Skiis
-- Fireflower should not be usable underwater and you should be immune to fireballs.
+- Fireflower should not be usable underwater.
-- Mega Tux power up (suggested in issue [#582](https://github.com/SuperTux/supertux/issues/582))
+- Mega Tux powerup (suggested in issue [#582](https://github.com/SuperTux/supertux/issues/582))

 ### Special Items are Evil